How to get a white card?

 How do I get a white card?

-To receive your card you must complete Prepare to Work Safely in the Construction Industry (CPCCWHS1001), a mandatory general construction induction training course, through a nationally accredited training provider.
+To get a white card, you must complete the Prepare to Work Safely in the Construction Industry (CPCCWHS1001) course through a nationally accredited training provider.

 How to get a white card in NSW?